Overview

 In addition to the periodic statements that clients receive directly from their custodians, we also send

-account statements directly to our clients on at lease a semi-annual basis.
-We urge our clients to
+account statements directly to our clients on a quarterly basis.
+We urge our clients to carefully compare

-carefully compare the information provided on these statements to ensure that all account transactions,
+the information provided on these statements to ensure that all account transactions, holdings and

 Our firm does not have actual or constructive custody of client accounts.